18-ashish-sharma/react-photo-gallery/README.md

-﻿Here's an updated README file that incorporates the additional sections about creating a static app and generating a SAS token, along with your existing content.

----

-# Image Gallery Azure Blob Storage Educator Developer Blog Repository
+﻿# Image Gallery Azure Blob Storage

 ## What is Azure Blob Storage?